renanfernandes/renanfernandes.org/content/posts/keep-your-dns-uptodate-with-azure.md

 The script leverages the [Azure SDK for Python](https://learn.microsoft.com/azure/developer/python/) to interact with Azure DNS.
 It fetches your public IP using [ipify](https://www.ipify.org) and updates the DNS record if necessary.
 Sensitive configuration values are read from environment variables, which adds a layer of security by keeping credentials out of the code.

-Below is the updated and secure version of the script:
+Below is the updated version of the script:

 ```python
 #!/usr/bin/env python3